-Founded on May 27, 2016 in Geneva, the Swiss Arts Crafts Association aims to federate and coordinate the action of the Swiss cantons to preserve the craftsmanship in Switzerland, enhance and encourage the development of this craftsmanship when practiced by high-level professionals who master, evolve and transmit exceptional techniques and savoir-faire.
+Founded on May 27, 2016 in Geneva, the Swiss Association of Crafts aims to federate and coordinate the action of the Swiss cantons to preserve crafts in Switzerland, promote them and encourage the development of these crafts. by professionals of excellence who master, develop and pass on exceptional techniques and know-how.

-Its main tasks are to inventory arts crafts in Switzerland, coordinate Swiss participation in the European Artistic Craft Days, honour and reward craftspeople practicing in Switzerland distinguished for their excellence, transmission of savoir-faire by promoting apprenticeship and training in crafts, helping to preserve the knowledge and skills of crafts in danger of disappearing, valorise the contribution of crafts to the Swiss economy, to represent Switzerland in the international institutions active in the field of the promotion of arts crafts.
+Its main missions are to inventory crafts in Switzerland, to coordinate Swiss participation in the European Days of Crafts, to honor and reward craftsmen practicing in Switzerland who are distinguished for their excellence, to promote the transmission of know-how by promoting apprenticeship and training in crafts, to help preserve the knowledge and skills of crafts in danger of disappearing, to promote the contribution of crafts to Swiss economic life, to represent Switzerland in international institutions active in the field of the promotion of crafts.

-Its action spreads to all the linguistic communities and cultures of the country.
-The Federal Office of Culture supports the Association with its high patronage.
+Its action concerns all the linguistic communities and cultures of the country.
+The Federal Office of Culture supports the Association by providing it with its high patronage.

-The logo of the Association is the result of a competition open to apprentices and students of the Higher Education and vocational schools training in graphic arts in the founding cantons.
-Mélanie Blanc, from Neuchâtel, student at the ecal, the Cantonal School of Art of Lausanne, won this competition.
+The Association’s logotype is the result of a competition open to apprentices and students from higher education institutions and vocational schools training in the graphic arts in the founding cantons.
+Mélanie Blanc, from Neuchâtel, student at ecal, Ecole cantonale d’art de Lausanne, won this competition.

-“The logo expresses the variety of crafts and the national dimension of the Association.
-The visual is inspired by different crafts such as: decorative painting, mosaic, design or fabric work.
+“The logotype expresses the variety of artistic professions as well as the national dimension of the Association.
+The visual is inspired by different trades such as: decorative painting, mosaic, design or even fabric work.
 The visual is based on the diversity of Switzerland and its 26 cantons.
-In the square, there is the Swiss cross as well as 26 pieces each representing a canton.
-The pieces intertwine to create the national dimension as well as the association of all arts crafts.
-The weft used on some pieces adds dynamics and material to the logo.
+In the square, is the Swiss cross as well as 26 pieces each representing a canton.
+The pieces fit together to create the national dimension as well as the association of all the crafts.
+The weft used on certain parts adds dynamics and substance to the logo.
 This frame changes place in the pictogram according to the different languages.
 A visual game is created like a tangram or a puzzle.
-The weft and the pieces move to symbolize the richness in which the arts and crafts make up Switzerland and continues to compose and renew it, which is why the Swiss cross used in the pictogram is incomplete.
-It is continually being enriched by the diversity of the arts crafts.”
-Mélanie Blanc
+The frame and the pieces move to symbolize the richness by which crafts make up Switzerland and still continue to compose it, to renew it, which is why the Swiss cross used in the pictogram is incomplete.
+It is continually enriched by the diversity of crafts. » Melanie White

-Logotype font: Simplon, font created and distributed by Swiss Typefaces.
+Logotype font: Simplon, font designed and distributed by Swiss Typefaces.